Outstanding interview experience: exceptionally organized, highly professional staff, strong communication, and very low stress.

 How did you prepare for the interview?

-Applicants commonly prepared for interviews by gathering a list of potential questions, reviewing faculty information, and studying possible topics related to the school.
-It was suggested to ensure familiarity with the interview process and research the institution to be well-prepared.
+Applicants commonly prepared for the interview by gathering a list of potential questions, reviewing information about the faculty, and studying possible topics related to the school.
+Many also mentioned that their preparation methods were not out of the ordinary.

 Got the list of questions they ask for the interview.